diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 **Microservices (Pattern)**
 An architectural pattern dividing systems into small, independently deployable services.

+**MinIO**
+An open-source object storage system compatible with Amazon S3 API, often used as a self-hosted alternative to AWS S3.

 **Multi-Track Agile**
 An agile development approach that runs multiple parallel tracks for different types of work, balancing discovery, delivery, and technical excellence.